Anuttama Banerjee

-Anuttama Banerjee (Bengali: অনুত্তমা ব্যানার্জি) is an Indian psychologist, poet, author, and public health advocate.
+Anuttama Banerjee is an Indian psychologist, poet, author, and public health advocate.
 A Bengali from West Bengal, she completed her PhD in Clinical Psychology from Calcutta University.
 She completed further training in psychoanalysis from the Indian Psychoanalytic Society.

 Specializing in the areas of Relationship, Intimacy and Sexuality, Banerjee has long been a prominent voice in promoting mental health in Bengali media.
 To this end, she contributes frequently to print media and electronic media, and she also runs an active social media presence across YouTube, Facebook, Twitter etc.

 Childhood and personal life

 Anuttama Banerjee is a prominent personality hailing from North Kolkata, known for her rich cultural lineage.
 Her mother gained fame as a renowned singer and lecturer.
 Following her schooling, Anuttama Banerjee pursued her academic journey in Psychology from Calcutta University.
-Renowned for her melodious voice, Anuttama Banerjee has also garnered acclaim as an exceptional singer, captivating listeners with her stunning vocal performances.
+Renowned for her melodious voice, Anuttama Banerjee has also garnered acclaim for her vocal performances.

 Works

 Anuttama is also a published poet.
 Among her books are: